paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-043-public-transportation-programs-for-national-park-system-areas.md

 ### Statutory Notes

 #### Codification
 Section, Pub.
 L. 95–344, title III, § 301, Aug.
 15, 1978, 92 Stat.
 477, related to Congressional statement of findings and purpose.
 Subsec. (b), which related to purpose, was transferred and is set out as a note under [section 101521 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section101521&num=0&edition=prelim), National Park Service and Related Programs.
-Subsec. (a), which related to findings, was omitted from the Code following the enactment of Title 54.
+Subsec. (a), which related to findings, was omitted from the Code following the enactment of Title 54 by Pub.
+L. 113–287.

 <a id="section-2302"></a>